TheThingsIndustries/generic-node-docs/doc/content/getting-started/se-hands-on-guide/_index.md

 ---
-title: "SENSOR EDITION HANDS ON TUTORIALS"
+title: "Sensor Edition Tutorials"
 description: ""
 weight: 3
 distributions: null
 ---

-A guide for {{% gnse %}} hands-on videos and tutorials.
+This guide contains hands-on videos and tutorials for working with {{% gnse %}}.

 <!--more-->

 ## Introduction to {{% gnse %}}

-The video below is the official announcement of {{% gnse %}} at The Things Conference.
+The video below shows the official announcement of {{% gnse %}} at The Things Conference 2021.

 It provides an overview of the device features and possible use cases.